stevengharris/MarkupEditor/README.md

 1. Needs to support text justification.
 Initially I thought I could live without it, since it's not properly supported in Markdown.
 But, especially with tables, it is really a must-have.
 2. Preferences.
 I need to parameterize various things and make them settable by preferences.
+3. Menus are not done properly.

 ## Legacy and Acknowledgements

 When I started my search for a "Swift WYSIWYG editor", I found a kind of mishmash of things.
 The [RichEditorView](https://github.com/cjwirth/RichEditorView) was one of the most visible.
 The RichEditorView was originally built using UIWebView, which has long been deprecated.
 A couple of people [forked](https://github.com/cbess/RichEditorView/) and [ported](https://github.com/YoomamaFTW/RichEditorView) it to WKWebView and shared their work.
 I used that for a while in some work I was doing, but I kept hitting edges and felt like I was having to put a lot of work into a fork that would never really see the light of day.
 The thought of moving the result into SwiftUI was making me queasy.
 The MarkupEditor is meant to be a proper "modern" version for WYSIWYG editing you can use in your SwiftUI or UIKit project, but it was hatched in the original RichEditorView.

-The Markdown editor uses an html document containing a contentEditable div under the covers, which seems like a good idea until you read Nick Santos' article about [Why ContentEditable is Terrible](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
+The Markdown editor uses an HTML document containing a contentEditable div under the covers, which seems like a good idea until you read Nick Santos' article about [Why ContentEditable is Terrible](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
 His main arguments center around WYSIWYG, and the meaning of the term when editing a document in this way.
-In the simplest case, consider if you save the HTML you edited using the MarkupEditor and then use a different css to display it in a different browser.
+In the simplest case, consider if you save the HTML you edited using the MarkupEditor and then use a different CSS to display it in a different browser.
 What you saw when you edited will certainly not be what you get.
 The text content will be 100% the same, of course.
-If what you are editing and saving remains in the same html form and is presented using the same css using a WKWebView, then it will be WYSIWYG.
+If what you are editing and saving remains in the same html form and is presented using the same CSS using a WKWebView, then it will be WYSIWYG.
 In any case, you need to think about it when adopting this approach.

 In case you think "To heck with this contentEditable nonsense.
 How hard can it be to build a little editor!?", I refer you to this [article on lord.io](https://lord.io/text-editing-hates-you-too/).
-I may have hated every moment writing JavaScript while implementing this project, but the DOM and its incredibly well-documented API are proven and kind of amazing.
+I did not enjoy writing JavaScript while implementing this project, but the DOM and its incredibly well-documented API are proven and kind of amazing.
 To be able to ride on top of the work done in the browser is a gift horse that should not be looked in the mouth.